borttappat/dotfiles/tools/Sovereign/README.md

 - Outputs the findings with color codes depending on the result

 [To do]
-- Combine add in vhost discovery
+- Combine subdomain enumeration with added vhost enumeration when scanning against targets accessed over VPN

 ### Simple keygen, encrypting and derypting suite(crypt.py + keygen.py)
 - Generate encryption keys with keygen.py